MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## Add an admin user

 After creating the Active Directory tenant, the next step is to add an admin user to the tenant.
-The admin user will be responsible for creating additional users, assigning licenses, and initializing Dynamics 365.
+The admin user is responsible for creating additional users, assigning licenses, and initializing Dynamics 365.

 > [!NOTE]
 > We suggest creating a separate administrator account for each tenant.